 Consider first the equatorial plane, i.e. $\theta =\pi/2$.
-The components $a^0$ and $a^1$ of the 4-acceleration are proportional to $\cos{\theta}$, such that they vanish identically at the equator: \be a^0 (r,\pi/2)= a^1 (r,\pi/2) = 0 \ee As for the azimuthal and polar components, one finds that
+The components $a^0$ and $a^1$ of the 4-acceleration are proportional to $\cos{\theta}$, so that they identically vanish at the equator: \be a^0 (r,\pi/2)= a^1 (r,\pi/2) = 0 . \ee As for the azimuthal and polar components, one finds that

 We see that for a general electrogeodesic labelled by $(\varepsilon, \ell, k)$, the polar acceleration will drive it away from the equatorial plane, suggesting that this position is no longer an equilibrium position as for the geodesic case.
 Yet, an exception remains: it corresponds to the electrogeodesics for which $\ell = a \varepsilon$ (note that this satisfies the inequality (\ref{condgen})).
 In this case, the polar acceleration vanishes, i.e. $a^2 (r,\pi/2) =0$, potentially allowing for an equilibrium position.
 This can be confirmed by the analysis of the polar potential which is the subject of the next subsection.